pmeighen/Horiseon-Refactor/README.md

 Here is a screen shot of the page:
 ![image](https://github.com/pmeighen/Horiseon-Refactor/assets/118400198/e47fe40f-35ac-4660-905c-4aafab687e89)

-No coude was sourced outside of the cirriculum.
+No code was sourced outside of the cirriculum.